Basics of Phonograph Records

 flexible and often with a large center-hole.

 Most of these record systems are not compatible.
 If you try to play a 1965 Dean Martin "LP" on a 1922 wind-up Victrola, it won't work.
 The Victrola will not operate at 33-1/3 RPM, and the weight of the stylus will crush the soft LP grooves.
 There are even compatibility problems between different types of '78s'.
 The 1940 and 1950 78 RPM records can also be damaged by the weight of the tonearm of an early Victrola.
-So all those Bing Crosby, Tommy Dorsey and Benny Goodman 78 RPM records you may have found in the attic are far too new to be used on an early acoustic (e.g. Victrola or Columbia) phonograph.
-And LP's (vinyl) records will be mangled beyond hope if you try to play them on a wind-up Victrola.
+So all those Bing Crosby, Tommy Dorsey and Benny Goodman 78 RPM records you may have found in the attic are far too new to be used on an early acoustic (e.g. Victrola or Columbia) wind-up phonograph.
+And LP's (vinyl) records will be mangled beyond hope if you try to play them on an early Victrola.

 It is a fact that the vast majority of "old 78 RPM" records we come across are worth between 50 cents and $2.00 each (and often far less, depending on condition).
 Hundreds of thousands of early 78 RPM recordings survive today, and we often find them sold by the crates at swap meets and garage sales for a few bucks.
 Yes, there are some really rare and expensive titles out there and collectors pay big money for them.
 But they are not likely to be found mixed-in with grandpa's 1940's Frank Sinatra and Glenn Miller records.
 You may have seen a few valuable discs featured on TV shows, but just like finding a rare 17th Century book at the local library sale, the odds of finding a really rare record in your attic or at the swap meet are quite slim.
 Consider "Wheat Pennies"; there are millions of them still out there, but it is the very rare find that brings any money.

-One may find 78's priced in the "$10.00" each range at record shows and some swap meets.
-In most cases, the sellers purchased crates (or truckloads) of them from someone at less than $1.00 each, threw out the broken/worn/damaged ones, sorted them, cleaned them up, graded them, and then marketed them at a retail level.
-The sellers obviously have to make some money out of the deal, but don't expect to get $10.00 each for most 78's that you might have laying in the basement!
+One may find 78's priced in the "$10.00" range at record shows and some swap meets.
+In most cases, the sellers purchased crates (or truckloads) of them from someone at far less than $1.00 each, threw out the broken/worn/damaged ones, sorted them, cleaned them up, graded them, and then marketed them at a retail level.
+The sellers obviously have to make some money out of the deal, but don't expect to get $10.00 each for most 78's that you have laying in the basement!

 Unfortunately, we can't respond to any questions regarding the rarity or value of records, as we have no expertise in this subject